The Platform and many of the activities are open to all children of the European Union – this means everyone under 18 years old.

 Exchange of practice and experiences on child participation between organisations – through mutual learning activities, such as workshops, webinars and study visits.

-Children will also help the European Commission staff and Member States on the rights of the child, the use of child-friendly language, and how to conduct meaningful child participation.
+Children also help the European Commission staff and Member States on the rights of the child, the use of child-friendly language, and how to conduct meaningful child participation.

 Safe space